How the gambling industry gets people to gamble

 Betting and gambling websites use a number of digital marketing tactics to get you to come back to their site.

 If you have visited a gambling app or website in the last 30 days, you are more likely to see an ad for that website when you’re browsing the internet.
 This is called retargeting, when companies track when you have been on their website and use that information to promote themselves to you again and again.
+Find out more information about retargeting and algorithms.

 This could also happen if you like certain pages or search for certain topics related to gambling online.